-The audit of the Council's 2023/24 financial statements and Annual Report (VFM Review) is scheduled for approval at CGAC by the end of 2024.

-In December 2023 the 2022/23 financial statements were approved with an unqualified opinion.
-The 2022/23 Annual Report received by the CGAC in January 2024 reflected that the previous year's Report had been made only in the preceding July and so the significant weakness in financial sustainability and accompanying key recommendation remained in place for then current year of account.
+The audit of the Council's 2023/24 financial statements and Annual Report (VFM Review) is scheduled for approval at CGAC in January 2025 and includes reference to areas such as Safety Valve, Financial Position, Housing regulator which are addressed in this Statement.
+In December 2023, the 2022/23 financial statements were approved with an unqualified opinion.
+The 2022/23 Annual Report received by the CGAC in January 2024 reflected that the previous year's Report had been made only in the preceding July and so the significant weakness in financial sustainability and accompanying key recommendation remained in place for the current year of account.
 Whilst noting good progress had been made in addressing the recommendation concerning short term savings that could be delivered quickly, further developments in the governance of the savings plan and co-ordination with the longer-term transformation programme had yet to be addressed, in addition to a robust solution to rebuilding reserves.

 A second new key recommendation was made concerning the Council's Dedicated School Grant deficit position, as it judged the remediation plan agreed with the DfE had faltered, albeit that since then the Council has been proactive in ongoing negotiations to identify a way forward.
 No significant areas of weakness were identified either in governance arrangements, or those for identifying economy, efficiency and effectiveness.